ddoodev/guide/docs/advanced-guide/sharding/internals.md

 **7.** In case of loss of connection with the IPC Client, the IPC Server will command the local client (bot) to self-destruct.
 In case of loss of connection with the IPC Server, the IPC Client will command the ShardingManager to restart this sharding instance.

 ## How ShardingManager and sharding instances communicating
 All communication comes down to a kind of ping-pong.
-They use a special standardized message type -- `IpcPacket`, which is very similar to WebSocket messages.
+They use a special standardized message type: `IpcPacket`, which is very similar to Discord's WebSocket messages.

 | op                                                                      | d                | t                                                                    |
 |-------------------------------------------------------------------------|------------------|----------------------------------------------------------------------|